Mortgage Credit Availability Increases in December

 Lower Index=Less Credit Available

-Mortgage credit availability decreased in August, according to the Mortgage Credit Availability Index (MCAI), a report from the Mortgage Bankers Association (MBA), which analyzes data from the AllRegs® Market Clarity® product.
+Mortgage credit availability increased in December, according to the Mortgage Credit Availability Index (MCAI), a report from the Mortgage Bankers Association (MBA), which analyzes data from the AllRegs® Market Clarity® product.

-The MCAI decreased 0.3 percentage points from 116.4 in July to 116.1 in August.
+The MCAI increased one percent to 115.7 in December.
 A decline in the MCAI indicates that lending standards are tightening, while increases in the index are indicative of a loosening of credit.
 The index was benchmarked to 100 in March 2012.

-Last month, MBA began reporting on two additional measures of credit availability as part of the monthly MCAI release: the Conventional Mortgage Credit Availability Index and the Government Mortgage Credit Availability Index, with historical data back to 2011.
+MBA now reports on two additional measures of credit availability as part of the monthly MCAI release: the Conventional Mortgage Credit Availability Index and the Government Mortgage Credit Availability Index, with historical data back to 2011.

 The Conventional and Government MCAIs, which are component indices of the Total MCAI, are constructed using the same methodology, and are designed to show relative credit risk/availability for conventional and government (FHA/VA/USDA) loan programs.
 The difference between the component indices and the total MCAI is first, the population of programs they examine, and second, the "base levels" to which they are calibrated.
 Using data from the MCAI and our Weekly Applications Survey, MBA calibrated the Conventional and Government indices to better represent where each index might fall in March 2012 (the "base period") relative to the Total= 100 benchmark.